wolflo/k-brainfuck-semantics/README.md

 There are a [number](https://esolangs.org/wiki/Brainfuck#Implementation_issues) of different implementations for the Brainfuck language.
 This implementation attempts to support most of these alternatives.
-[types.k][types.k] contains definitions of `EnvInt` and `EnvBool` which can be used to determine the memory size, word size, whether to wrap memory or memory cells, and what to do when reading EOF.
+[types.k](types.k) contains definitions of `EnvInt` and `EnvBool` which can be used to determine the memory size, word size, whether to wrap memory or memory cells, and what to do when reading EOF.
 Two example usages of these implementation changes are shown in [data.k](data.k).

+The default implementation uses an 8-bit word size and 30000 cell memory size, wraps overflowed words, does not wrap overflowed memory (fails on memory over/underflow), and writes 0 to the current cell if input is empty on a read instruction.

 ## Resources and previous work
 - K formalizations of several esoteric programming languages, including Brainfuck: [esolang-semantics](https://github.com/ellisonch/esolang-semantics)